1946 La Paz riots: Army intervention

-At 8 p.m., the commanders of the "Lanza" and the "Sucre" Regiments as well as the commander of the Military Geographical Institute met in the General Staff and submitted a formal request that the president resign from office.
-At the end of the meeting, the newly appointed Minister of Defense, General Ángel Rodríguez, took these commanders to the Palacio Quemado to personally deliver their request to Villarroel.
+At 8 p.m., the commanders of the Lanza and the Sucre regiments as well as the commander of the Military Geographical Institute met in the general staff and submitted a formal request that the President resign from office.
+At the end of the meeting, the newly appointed minister of defense, General Ángel Rodríguez, took these commanders to the Palacio Quemado to personally deliver their request to Villarroel.
 At 11 p.m., Rodríguez made Villarroel known of the military's request for his resignation.
 According to Rodríguez: "The president did not expect this coup.
 His bewilderment was distressing, but he reacted immediately and with a calm attitude said: If I no longer have support, I am ready to resign.
-The presidency is a terrible burden".
+The presidency is a terrible burden."
 Villarroel summoned his cabinet and about 40 military chiefs and officers, representatives of all the military units and institutions of La Paz.
 The tense meeting lasted from 11 p.m. on the 20th to 3 a.m. on the 21st.
-At one point, the presidents aide-de-camp, Captain Waldo Ballivián, burst into the room and pointed his revolver at Captain Milton López, accusing him of being a traitor for having called the General Staff by telephone to request more military officers attend the meeting to impose a majority that would force Villarroel's resignation.
+At one point, the president's aide-de-camp, Captain Waldo Ballivián, burst into the room and pointed his revolver at Captain Milton López, accusing him of being a traitor for having called the general staff by telephone to request more military officers attend the meeting to impose a majority that would force Villarroel's resignation.
 Finally, President Villarroel agreed to resign with Vice President Julián Montellano as his successor.
 However, all those present rejected this because Montellano belonged to the MNR, and the people at that time did not want any hint of that party in government.
 The conclave ultimately dissolved with opinions entirely divided, though it was concluded that it would be difficult to maintain the president's situation without the full support of the army, taking into account that many of the troops who were quartered had relatives who had died in previous clashes.